 Breastfeeding the Sick Baby Part 2

 When a baby is ill, either with an acute or a chronic illness, it is important to make every effort to ensure that the mother continue breastfeeding him.
 In fact, it is not only possible, but good for both the baby and the mother to continue breastfeeding.
 Sick babies need to continue breastfeeding, especially if the illness is due to an infection since the immune factors in breastmilk continue to be produced and even adapt to the bacteria or viruses which are making the baby ill.
 Since mothers and babies, being in such close physical contact, share bacteria and viruses, the mother will likely produce antibodies to the very infection that is causing the baby to be ill.
-Furthermore, the baby is comforted at the breast especially when he is sick.
+Furthermore, the baby is comforted by breastfeeding, especially when he is sick.
 Mothers need to continue breastfeeding to prevent breast engorgement.
-Most importantly, breastfeeding comforts the baby while at the same time, the mother is comforted by breastfeeding the baby.
+Most importantly, not only does breastfeeding comfort the baby but also at the same time, the mother is comforted by breastfeeding the baby.

 Are there some illnesses in the baby that absolutely require mothers to avoid breastfeeding?

 There are very rare instances when a baby’s illness requires interruption of breastfeeding or the baby not receiving breastmilk.
 Galactosemia, caused by an inborn error of metabolism where the baby is unable to metabolize the sugar galactose properly is one such illness.
 Galactose is one of the two sugars making up lactose, the sugar present in breastmilk.
 The other is glucose.

-Because the baby cannot metabolise the galactose in the usual way, an alternate pathway of metabolism is taken which results in a toxic compound, galactitol being formed.
-This results in the baby developing liver disease, cataracts of the eye, brain injury and untreated, the baby will eventually die.
+Because the baby cannot metabolise the galactose in the usual way, an alternate pathway of metabolism is taken which results in a toxic compound, galactitol, being formed.
+This toxic compound results in the baby developing liver disease, cataracts of the eye, brain injury and if removal of galactose from the baby’s diet is not instituted, the baby will eventually die.